Classes: Modern, Ballet ,and Improvisation

 Stephanie Chavez was born in Phoenix, Arizona.
 After moving to North Carolina at a young age she began training in classical ballet at the Raleigh School of Ballet under Anne Vorus and Mary LeGere.
 She was accepted into the Raleigh Dance Theatre where she performed in several pieces as a company member and had the opportunity to attend Regional Dance America and take workshops at The North Carolina School of the Arts.
 She also had the privilege to dance with Carolina Ballet for their performance of the Nutcracker and Giselle.
 Stephanie teaches Ballet and Stretch classes at the Dance Cooperative and is an active performer in Wilmington.
 She has a B.A. in Chemistry and a B.S.
-Biology and is currently pursuing her Master’s in Biology at the University of North Carolina Wilmington as well as her yoga certification through the Yoga Alliance.
+Biology and her Master’s in Biology from the University of North Carolina Wilmington.
+Stephanie is also a certified Yoga instructor.

 Classes: Ballet and Modern